1. Registration & Payment

 What about transportation?

-Wednesday–Saturday afternoon outreach opportunities.
+Limited Momentum transportation, for a nominal fee, will be made available for the Wednesday–Saturday afternoon outreach opportunities.
 It is best if individual groups are able to provide their own transportation to go on these service outings. (such as local church buses/vans/cars)

 What are the nearby airports?
 Will ground transportation be available?

-- Momentum recommends using the Indianapolis International Airport (IND) or Fort Wayne International Airport (FWA).
+• Momentum recommends using the Indianapolis International Airport (IND) or Fort Wayne International Airport (FWA).

-- Early Housing Discount: Momentum is continuing to offer free housing on Monday evening to qualifying groups flying from the following time zones: Mountain Time Zone (AZ, CO, ID, MT, NM, UT, WY); Pacific Time Zone (CA, OR, WA); Alaskan Time Zone, Hawaiian Time Zone or an International Flight
+• Early Housing Discount: Momentum is continuing to offer free housing on Monday evening to qualifying groups flying from the following time zones: Mountain Time Zone (AZ, CO, ID, MT, NM, UT, WY); Pacific Time Zone (CA, OR, WA); Alaskan Time Zone, Hawaiian Time Zone, or an international flight

 5. Conference Experience